MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 ---

 After creating the DCR and DCRA, allow up to 30 minutes for the first platform metrics data to appear in the Log Analytics Workspace.
-Once data starts flowing, the latency for a platform metric time series flowing to a Log Analytics workspace, Storage Account or EventHub is approximately 3 minutes, depending on the resource type.
+Once data starts flowing, the latency for a platform metric time series flowing to a Log Analytics workspace, Storage Account, or Event Hubs is approximately 3 minutes, depending on the resource type.

 ## Verify data flows and troubleshooting